acne

 by Samantha Rizzo

-Even though benzoyl peroxide is a wildly common, effective and safe acne treatment, it has gotten a bit of a bad rap within the skincare community.
+Even though benzoyl peroxide is a common, effective and safe acne treatment, it has gotten a bit of a bad rap within the skincare community.
 I’m here to set the record straight once and for all.
-While BP may not be the perfect acne treatment, it can and does help many people so don’t rule it out, at least until you’ve read all the way to the end!

 Benzoyl peroxide can cause irritation and redness, which are considered common and normal side effects.
 Most effective acne treatments – retinoids, AHAs, BHAs, and even antibiotics – have similar side effects.
-The key is in using the product appropriately to reduce the severity of the side effects to a manageable level.
+The key is in using the product appropriately to reduce the severity of the side effects.

 To combat these side effects, you should build up the frequency of use to a point where you’re satisfied, and then gradually scale back to a comfortable “maintenance” use.

 Using benzoyl peroxide properly really is the key to getting the best results with the least amount of side effects.
-Too often people simply skim product directions as if they’re mere suggestions, but following the instructions when using products like BP is integral to the success of the treatment.
+Follow instructions when using benzoyl peroxide is integral to the success of the treatment.

 STEP ONE: Cleanse with a gentle, pH-balanced cleanser and let your skin dry completely.
-Like, completely.
 Damp skin enhances absorption and increases irritation when using products like BP, which already penetrate the skin easily.

-STEP TWO: Apply a thin layer of benzoyl peroxide to your entire face, or on problem areas only.
-You don’t have to apply it all over if you only have a few problem areas.
-If your skin is sensitive, like mine, you would be better off applying it only on your problem areas.
+STEP TWO: Apply a thin layer of 2.5% benzoyl peroxide to your entire face, or on problem areas only.
+You don’t have to apply it all over if you only break out around your chin for example.
+If your skin is sensitive, like mine, it's best to only apply it to where you usually breakout.

-STEP THREE: Don’t skip moisturizing!
+STEP THREE: Moisturize!
 Contrary to the misconception, you still need to moisturize your skin when you’re using acne treatments.
-Benzoyl peroxide can make your skin dry but following it up with a moisturizer can offset this negative side effect and keep your skin looking plump and youthful.
+Benzoyl peroxide can make your skin dry but following it up with a moisturizer can offset this negative side effect and keep your skin barrier healthy and plump.

-STEP FOUR: Definitely don’t skip the sunscreen, either.
+STEP FOUR: Apply sunscreen during the day.
 A lot of people find out the hard way that BP coupled with unprotected sun exposure causes damage and discoloration to the skin.
 When using photosensitizing products like benzoyl peroxide, sunscreen is a necessity, not an option.

 Chemical sunscreens need to be applied immediately after cleansing to properly bind with the skin, but acne treatments like BP also need to be in contact with the skin to be most effective.
 Because of this, mineral sunscreens may be the best option for daytime BP use, as they can be applied as the last step in your routine.

-Benzoyl peroxide on its own is great for acne, but there are other things we can do in our routine to make its (side) effects even better.
+Benzoyl peroxide on its own is great for acne, but there are other things we can do in our routine to make it even better.

 Although our skin’s antioxidants are constantly being replenished from the foods we eat (which is why it’s important to eat a plant-iful diet), adding some topical antioxidants may actually lessen any damage caused by BP.